nstathou/nstathou.github.io/_pages/teaching.md

 <em> Mar 2022 - Jun 2022 </em>

-<em> Teaching Assistant, ML Group at Lulea University of Technology, Sweden </em>
+<em> Teaching Assistant, ML Group at Luleå University of Technology, Sweden </em>

 During my Master’s thesis Erasmus exchange at Luleå University of Technology, I served as a Teaching Assistant for the Advanced Deep Learning course.
 This master's-level course covers state-of-the-art deep learning methods, including the vanishing gradient problem and modern architectural solutions such as ResNets and LSTMs, reinforcement learning and artificial curiosity, image captioning and visual question answering, deep learning for NLP, and other cutting-edge model designs.
 In my role as Teaching Assistant, I supported lectures by engaging with students during discussions, supervised laboratory sessions, and contributed to the evaluation of student work.